-Why Do I Feel Lonely?
+Why Do I Feel So Lonely?

-According to a recent study by Cigna, a renowned mental health insurance company, 46% of Americans sometimes report always feeling alone.
+According to a recent study by Cigna, a renowned mental health insurance company, 46% of Americans sometimes report always feeling lonely.
 They surveyed 20,000 Americans using a UCLA questionnaire of loneliness.
 The study revealed that a meaningful connection with our peers is the most crucial tool to staving off loneliness.

-People Get Lonely for Many Reasons
+People Feel alone for Many Reasons

 That is not to say that technology is bad.
 There are sites that can help you connect with another person to make plans to meet in person.
 Sadly, though, most people do not go beyond likes and pokes.